quantilogix/Fitty.jl/README.md

 # `Fitty.jl`

-Fitty is a compact and fast Julia package for data fitting to mathematical models.
+`Fitty.jl` is a compact and fast Julia package for data fitting to mathematical models.
 It implements ordinary and weighted nonlinear least squares regression for parameter estimation, and Bayesian bootstrap to compute credible intervals (CIs).
-This repository contains the package source code and examples.
+This repository contains the package source code and example Jupyter notebooks.

-## `Fitty` features
+## `Fitty.jl` features

 `Fitty` currently provides the following features:
 - Ordinary and weighted nonlinear least squares fitting using a modern implementation of the